Pluies/kubernetes-nodes-rolling-upgrade/README.md

 ## Assumptions

 - You want to upgrade from version _x_ to version _y_
-- Your nodes are in an autoscaling group, and new nodes will be created as version _y_
+- Your nodes are in an autoscaling group (or use karpenter), and newly created nodes will be created as version _y_

 ## Operation